umbraco/UmbracoDocs/Umbraco-Uno/SEO/Manual-redirect-settings-in-uno/index.md

 3. Select **Manual Redirects**
 4. Give the new settings a name - In our example we will call it **Manual Redirects**
-    * The name will only be visible in the backoffice so pick a name that is easy for you to understand
+    * The name will only be visible in the backoffice so pick a name that is relevant
 5. Click *Save and publish*

 Now you have created a new section for manual redircts and you can start creating manual redirects.